-After retraining as a teacher in secondary schools he went on to become as head of the Ceramics Department.
+After retraining as a teacher in secondary schools he went on to become head of the Ceramics Department.
 He then started evening classes to keep one step ahead of his pupils.
-This started a lifetime love affair with the material.
+This started a lifetime love affair with ceramics.

 Leaving full-time teaching and returning to university he completed a degree in glass and ceramics at High Wycombe and is now a full time ceramic artist, lecturing at High Wycombe University and Thames Valley University.

-His ceramics are as varied as the British climate – work being both sculptural and functional, life size to miniature, Raku to high fired porcelain.
-Exhibiting all over this country and aboard he has become a well known artist with his work becoming highly collectable.
+His ceramics are as varied as the British climate - work being both sculptural and functional, life size to miniature, from Raku to high fired porcelain.
+Exhibiting all over this country and abroad he has become a well known artist, with his work becoming highly collectable.